Ludeo/intralism-tool-collection/README.md

 - [Any music file to .ogg Converter](#.ogg-converter)

 # Installation
 Go to [Releases](https://github.com/Ludeo/intralism-tool-collection/releases/latest) and downloaded the latest version.
-You can decide between the two .rar files c# needed and no c# needed.
-If you have .net 5.0 installed you can just downloaded the c# needed .rar file.
-If you don't have .net 5.0 you can either download the no c# needed .rar file or you can download .net 5.0 from [here](https://dotnet.microsoft.com/download/dotnet/5.0).
+If you don't have .net 5.0 installed you can download it from [here](https://dotnet.microsoft.com/download/dotnet/5.0).

 # Usage
 First of all, you should go into the settings and set the mania song folder path and the intralism editor folder path to make the map conversion easier.